Khovanov homotopy type, periodic links and localizations: Equivariant flow categories

-We review now some basic results on group actions on manifolds.
-Our purpose is not only to gather results for further use, but the ideas and the language introduced in this section are used in the construction of equivariant flow categories later on.
-Several more technical results on group actions on manifolds are given in Appendix~\ref{sec:n_manifolds}.
+We pass to the definition and basic properties of $G$-manifolds.
+Some more technical results are deferred to the Appendix.
 General references for group actions on manifolds include~\cite{dieck_transformation_1987,wasserman_equivariant_1969,Kanka}.

-Let $G$ be a finite group.
 We say that $M$ is a \emph{$G$-manifold}, if it is a manifold (possibly with boundary) equipped with a smooth action of $G$.
-Given a point $x \in M$, we denote by $G_{x}$ the \emph{isotropy group of $x$}, i.e.
+Observe that for any \(x \in M\), the isotropy group $G_x$ acts on the tangent space $T_x M$.
+By abuse of notation, we will denote by $T_x M$ the tangent representation of $G_x$.
+For any subgroup $H \subset G$ define